 Cost of Living: 25.4% Higher than the National Average; 4% Lower than the State Average

 The historic town of Saratoga Springs has long been a go-to place for society’s upper crust, in part because it’s home to Saratoga Race Course, the oldest sporting venue in America.
 While the racetrack still draws quite the crowd, modern-day Saratoga Springs revolves around its colleges, Skidmore and SUNY Empire State College.
 Students won’t have a problem finding affordable entertainment in town.
 Saratoga has more than 20 golf courses, dozens of nightlife options, and various performance venues.

 Orangeburg’s higher-than-average cost of living is due to the fact that this small town is a suburb of New York City, one of the world’s most expensive places to live.
 Still, affordability is relative and Orangeburg offers plenty of value when it comes to quality of life.
-For example, thanks to the close proximity to the big city, residents have an unlimited selection of entertainment, plus easy access to things like airports.
+For example, thanks to the close proximity to the Big Apple, residents have an unlimited selection of entertainment, plus easy access to things like airports.
 In Orangeburg itself, a mall and lots of restaurant options keep things interesting.
-Though the most expensive cost in Orangeburg is undoubtedly housing, residents on a budget will be happy to know that average costs of groceries, healthcare, transportation, and entertainment are all at just above the national average.
+Though the most expensive cost in Orangeburg is undoubtedly housing, residents on a budget will be happy to know that average costs of food, healthcare, and entertainment are all at just above the national average.